Using Leverage to Trade Shares: Part 2

 Depending on the interest rate and your income from dividends, you can usually achieve a neutrally or positively geared investment within a very short period of time.
 For example, if you borrowed $50,000 to invest at a rate of 7 percent and you received on average 4 percent from dividends, it would take you a little over three years to become neutrally geared assuming you receive an annual return of 10 per cent on your investment.
 Of course, if interest rates or dividend yields change, this will alter the time it takes.

-The most important point to remember, however, is that as long as the difference between what you own (assets) and what you owe (loans) is increasing you are minimizing your exposure to risk.
+The most important point to remember, however, is that as long as the difference between what you own (assets) and what you owe (loans) is increasing you are minimising your exposure to risk.

 But I must stress again, it is not until you acquire the relevant knowledge and understanding on how to invest profitably in the share market should you consider using leverage as part of your wealth creation strategy.
 If you are new to the share market and you want to learn how to get started, I encourage to read my article on the ABC of share trading.